Can You Get PTSD From Bullying? Symptoms And Support For Healing

 • People with PTSD may have arousal or reactive symptoms, which means they may feel as though they are on high alert or will react to triggers.
 This may include being angry or irritable, having outbursts, engaging in dangerous and self-destructive behavior, becoming easily startled by certain things, and having trouble focusing or sleeping.

 These symptoms will often be felt in the days immediately following the event.
 To be diagnosed, however, the symptoms listed above must last for a month and continue for months or years onward.
 Ongoing symptoms will typically develop three months after the initial events.
-Keep in mind that children and adults may experience the disorder differently.
+Keep in mind that PTSD in children may present differently than in adults.
+Additionally, a subtype of PTSD known as complex PTSD (C-PTSD) can occur when traumatic events are experienced repeatedly over time, while PTSD is more closely associated with shorter term trauma.
+C-PTSD can also present differently, with potentially more severe or longer lasting symptoms.
+However, this again depends on the individual and circumstances.

 The mental health consequences of bullying have been extensively studied.
 Research shows that children or adults who are bullied are at higher risk of developing mental health disorders (such as depression, eating disorders, or anxiety disorders) and a significantly higher risk for suicide.* There are also additional symptoms associated with bullying, such as: